 - submit well completion reports, one the well has been drilled.

-Petroleum Division reviews an operator's internal audits of operations and systems to ensure they are properly applied, monitors daily drilling and geological reports and audits field activities, and can provide consultation and approvals at key points during drilling of a well.
+REC reviews an operator's internal audits of operations and systems to ensure they are properly applied, monitors daily drilling and geological reports and audits field activities, and can provide consultation and approvals at key points during drilling of a well.

-Petroleum Division reviews and approves all completion, production, suspension or decommissioning programs upon conclusion of drilling operations.
+REC reviews and approves all completion, production, suspension or decommissioning programs upon conclusion of drilling operations.

 Find out more about Planning – Well Management Plans (page 108).